JetBrains/teamcity-sdk-docs/topics/controlled-ui-plugins.md

 }
 ```

-Let's start from the Java Controller:
+Let's start with the Java Controller:

 ```java
 public class SakuraUIPluginController {